Miguel de Cervantes: Biography

-Despite his subsequent renown, much of Cervantes's life is uncertain, including his name, background and what he looked like.
-Although he signed himself Cerbantes, his printers used Cervantes, which became the common form.
-In later life, Cervantes used Saavedra, the name of a distant relative, rather than the more usual Cortinas, after his mother.
-But historian Luce López-Baralt, claimed that it comes from the word shaibedraa that in Arabic dialect means "one-handed", his nickname during his captivity.
+Despite his subsequent renown, many details of Cervantes' life remain uncertain, including his name, background, and physical appearance.
+He signed his name as "Cerbantes", but his printers used "Cervantes", which became the common form.
+In later life, Cervantes used "Saavedra", the name of a distant relative, rather than the more usual "Cortinas", after his mother.
+Historian Luce López-Baralt has suggested that "Saavedra" comes from the Arabic dialect word shaibedraa, meaning "one-handed", a reference to his nickname during his captivity.
+Further linguistic and historical evidence for this claim, however, remains debated.

 Another area of dispute is his religious background.
-It has been suggested that not only Cervantes's father but also his mother may have been New Christians.
+It has been suggested that not only Cervantes' father but also his mother may have been New Christians.
 Anthony Cascardi writes, "While the family might have had some claim to nobility they often found themselves in financial straits.
-Moreover, they were almost certainly of converso origin, that is, converts to Catholicism of Jewish ancestry.
-In the Spain of Cervantes's days, this meant living under clouds of official suspicion and social mistrust, with far more limited opportunities than were enjoyed by members of the 'Old Christian' caste."
+Moreover, they may have been of converso origin, that is, converts to Catholicism of Jewish ancestry.
+In the Spain of Cervantes' days, this meant living under clouds of official suspicion and social mistrust, with far more limited opportunities than were enjoyed by members of the 'Old Christian' caste."
+According to Charles D. Presberg, however, there is no wide following for the view that Cervantes had converso origins.
+Cuban writer Roberto González Echevarría argues that the claims of Cervantes' converso origins are based on "very flimsy evidence", namely Cervantes' lack of social and financial progression which was not unusual for Spaniards of his time, regardless of their ancestry as many didn't receive these rewards during this period.

 It is generally accepted Miguel de Cervantes was born around 29 September 1547, in Alcalá de Henares.
 He was the second son of barber-surgeon Rodrigo de Cervantes and his wife, Leonor de Cortinas (c.
 1520–1593).
 Rodrigo came from Córdoba, Andalusia, where his father Juan de Cervantes was an influential lawyer.